 - It can automatically generate different tax reports using the data you provided in minutes.

 CoinLedger is another great Crypto tax tool for traders and investors looking for simple and intuitive crypto tax software.
-Its user-friendly dashboard makes it easy for you to calculate and report tax even if you’re a beginner.
-Apart from its tax tools, CoinLedger also has great crypto investment analysis tools to help you make better trading decisions.
+Its user-friendly dashboard makes it easy to calculate and report tax, even if you’re a beginner.
+Besides its tax tools, CoinLedger also has great crypto investment analysis tools to help you make better trading decisions.

 Great features of CoinLedger

 - CoinLedger has partnered with Coinbase and TurboTax to streamline the tax reporting process for you.

 - The platform has support for margin trading on major crypto exchanges